-If you are interested in being a member, please e-mail the TCK Intern, Kim Takinami, at firstname.lastname@example.org or come to the International Students and Scholars office located on the 3rd floor of Templeton, above the student government offices!
+If you are interested in being a member, please e-mail the TCK Intern, Alyssa Kurosu at email@example.com or come to the International Students and Scholars office located on the 3rd floor of Templeton, above the student government offices!

 Clara Murata, (‘14) is a Belgian born Japanese who has lived in Japan, Panama, Belgium, Indonesia, and China.
 Although she does consider all of these places to be her home(s) for various reasons, her home is and always will be Tokyo, Japan!
 Although having grown up speaking in English since she was eight years old, she had never lived in a country where English was the primary language prior to coming to LC.
 Living in America is a dream come true for her.
 She loves to go downtown and spend all the money she earns from her tutoring job getting delicious food.
 This year, she hopes to explore more of Portland’s amazing restaurants, drink local beers and wines and enjoy life.

-Alyssa Kurosu (‘15) is a TCK born in San Diego, California where she lived for 9 years until the 3rd grade when her family decided to move to Tokyo, which she now considers home.
-She is currently a sophomore majoring in Psychology and this is her second time living in the US since she was 9 years old.
+Alyssa Kurosu (‘15) is a TCK born in San Diego, California where she lived for 9 years until the 3rd grade when her family decided to move to Tokyo, Japan, which she now considers home.
+She is currently a junior majoring in Psychology and minoring in Chinese.
+This is her second time living in the US since she was 9 years old.
 She is three quarters Japanese and one quarter American, and considers herself to be part of both cultures.
 She loves to eat, travel, and meet people from different places.Next year, Alyssa hopes to study abroad in Beijing, China so she is currently trying to make the most out of her last fall at Lewis & Clark!